stfc/PSyclone/tutorial/practicals/LFRic/single_node/1_openmp/README.md

 Transformation Error: Error in DynamoOMPParallelLoopTrans transformation.
 The kernel has an argument with INC access.
 Colouring is required.

-If you take a look at the script omp_script.py you will see that we try to apply OpenMP parallelisation to all loops but the transformation does not let us do this is certain cases, raises an exception and we print this exception out.
+If you take a look at omp_script.py you will see that we try to apply OpenMP parallelisation to all loops but if the transformation does not let us do this and raises an exception we print out the exception text.

 > my_favourite_editor omp_script.py

-While we are here you can see that rather than using the walk method to iterate over all nodes of type loop as we have done in the previous tutorial section (schedule.walk(Loop)) we use a shortcut method built in to the node to do this instead.
+While you are looking at this script you will also see that rather than using the walk method to iterate over all nodes of type loop as we have done in the previous tutorial section (schedule.walk(Loop)) we use a shortcut method built in to the node to do this instead (schedule.loops()).

 # Mixed mode MPI and OpenMP code

-Before moving on it is worth mentioning that you are generating mixed mode (MPI and OpenMP) parallel code here which many manually parallelised codes do not support.
+Before moving on it is worth mentioning that you have just generating mixed mode (MPI and OpenMP) parallel code here which many manually parallelised codes do not support.
 If you just want to generate OpenMP code you can switch off the distributed memory generation option as you did in the previous tutorial section (i.e. add the -nodm options